-- provide students with a nurturing and supportive environment that fosters the individual educational needs of students with learning difficulties and disabilities - enable students to gain confidence in themselves as learners - support students to become independent, life-long learners - support students in the development of their organisation, research and thinking skills - support students in the development of their literacy skills in reading, comprehension, writing, speaking and listening - · provide additional support and assistance with assignments and exams - encourage students to pursue personal excellence - foster and enhance students wellbeing, social and emotional development
+- provide students with a nurturing and supportive environment that fosters the individual educational needs of students with learning difficulties and disabilities - enable students to gain confidence in themselves as learners - support students to become independent, life-long learners - support students in the development of their organisation, research and thinking skills - support students in the development of their literacy skills in reading, comprehension, writing, speaking and listening in a variety of real-life scenarios, where applicable - provide additional support and assistance with assignments and exams - encourage students to pursue personal excellence - foster and enhance student wellbeing, social and emotional development

-Students will achieve their 'personal best' by working in individual and small group learning programmes specifically designed to meet individual educational needs.
-Students will then apply the acquired skills across subject areas.
-Literacy Support students participate in a variety of learning experiences to increase their knowledge, understanding and application of the following areas:
+Students will achieve their 'personal best' by working in individual and small group situations, specifically designed to meet their educational needs.
+Students will participate in a variety of learning experiences to increase their knowledge, understanding and application of the following areas:

-- 1. Reading and comprehension skills
+- 1. reading and comprehension skills

-- 2. Written expression and spelling skills
+- 2. written expression and spelling skills

-- 3. Research skills
+- 3. research skills

-- 4. Oral language skills
+- 4. spoken language skills

-- 5. Thinking skills
+- 5. thinking skills

-- 6. Organisation
+- 6. organisation

-- 7. Study skills
+- 7. study skills

-In this subject, students will also receive additional support primarily with their English coursework programme through learning activities and scaffolding of assessment work.
-Students may also receive some additional assistance with assignments in other subject areas as needed.
+In this subject, students will also receive support primarily with their English coursework through additional learning activities and scaffolding of assessment work.
+Students may also receive additional assistance with assignments in other subject areas as needed, and support during examinations.

-Students in this subject may require adjustments to teaching and learning strategies to access particular core curriculum programmes.
-For some students, this may also include modified learning and assessment programmes, in-class aide support or withdrawal support for exams.
+Some students in this subject may require adjustments to teaching and learning strategies to access particular core curriculum.
+For a small number of students who have an ICP, this may also include modified learning and assessment programs, intensive teacher aide support or withdrawal support for exams.